kazimaruf991/kazimaruf991/README.md

 - 👋 Hi, I’m Kazi Md.
 Maruf Husain

 - 👀 I’m interested in developing software for computer, smartphone & developing website.
-Check out the below software list that I have developed so far.
+Check out the below projects list that I have developed so far.

-- 🌱 I’m currently learning Web Developnent.

 - 📫 How to reach me: